mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/supported-kernels/index.md

 count
 ```

-If you want to use HDFS as a storage, you have to add following line in a first cell of the notebook.
+If you want to use HDFS as a storage or as event log directory for Spark History Server, HDFS configuration files should be added to the classpath.
+To make HDFS configuration available for the notebook add the following line in a first cell of the notebook.

 ```scala
 %classpath add jar /mnt/mesos/sandbox/hadoop_conf